Division of Interdisciplinary Inquiry: Master of Fine Arts in Creative Writing

 Representative List of Recent Courses Taught: Distance-Learning Courses:· Creative Writing I-IV · Craft and Reflection I-III· Graduating Seminar Preparation· Creative ThesisResidency Seminars:· Where You’re Going: Raymond Carver and the Malleability of Material· Courting the Muse· Driving a car at Night: Novel Writing as a Journey· Taking Milk From the Moon: An Overview of Fabulism

-Education: B.A. in Creative Writing and Literature from State University of New York at Binghamton; M.F.A. from Brooklyn College
+Education: B.A. in Creative Writing and Literature, State University of New York at Binghamton; M.F.A., Brooklyn College

 Representative List of Recent Publications / Exhibitions: